eugene-infosec/ai-security-gateway/docs/tradeoffs.md

 > Truth scope: accurate as of **v0.9.2**.

-> Demo scope: this is a **production-shaped demo** optimized for security invariants, auditability, and interview clarity—not maximum feature surface.
+> Demo scope: this is a **production-shaped demo** optimized for security invariants, auditability, and interview clarity - not maximum feature surface.

-This document captures “why” decisions so the system is believable, reviewable, and easy to defend in interviews.
+> This document captures “why” decisions so the system is believable, reviewable, and easy to defend in interviews.

 ---